 Statute of limitations can also be delayed from beginning by other circumstances.
 In cases where DNA is involved, the statute of limitations is delayed for the time it takes to use the DNA for identification.
 18 U.S.C. § 3297.
 The statute of limitations, in that circumstance, begins to run after the DNA has identified the wrongdoer.
 Under another statute, the use of DNA in an aggravated sexual abuse case to procure an indictment for the DNA profile suspends the statute of limitations.
 18 U.S.C. § 3282.
 When an indictment or information is dismissed, the government gets an additional six months on the statute of limitations.
 18 U.S.C. § 3288.
 When the information or evidence needed for the prosecution is located in a foreign area, the court is able to suspend the statute of limitations to accommodate.
 18 U.S.C. § 3292.
 In addition, any person fleeing from justice shall not enjoy the benefit of the statute of limitations.
 18 U.S.C. § 3290.

-If you have been charged with a federal offense and are looking for an attorney, give us a call at (817) 203-2220 or contact us using the form below.
+If you have been charged with a federal offense and are looking for an attorney, give us a call at (817) 203-2220 or contact us online.